daptin/daptin/docs_markdown/docs/setting-up/settingup.md

 ### First user

 Use the dashboard to sign-up as the first user or call the sign-up API manually to create the first user.
+Users must create a password with at least 8 characters.

 API CALL